Hazardous Waste Cleanup: Northern Indiana Public Service Company (NIPSCO) Bailly Generating Station - Chesterton, Indiana

-EPA is currently proposing the remedy for the remaining portion of the site, referred to as Area C. This area includes former coal ash disposal areas (Solid Waste Management Units, or “SWMU 14” and “SWMU 15”) and the adjacent, off-site portions of the Indiana Dunes National Park (IDNP).
-The figure to the right shows all three areas of the Facility.
-Area C is outlined in red; Area A is outlined in green and Area B is outlined in orange.
+EPA has selected the remedy for the remaining portion of the site, referred to as Area C. This area includes former coal ash disposal area (Solid Waste Management Unit, or “SWMU 15”), an area historically filled in with sand (SWMU 14) and the adjacent, off-site portions of the Indiana Dunes National Park.

-SWMU 15: Partial Excavation and Off-Site Disposal of Coal Combustion Residuals (“CCR”) with In-Situ Solidification (“ISS”) of CCR Below the Water Table
+SWMU 15: Partial Excavation and Off-Site Disposal of Coal Combustion Residuals with In-Situ Solidification of CCR Below the Water Table

 Greenbelt and Eastern Wetland: Excavation and Off-Site Disposal